stfc/ansible-jupyter/README.md

 The default dashboard is located in the STFC folder which contains a comprehensive set of information.

 ## Virtual Desktop
-In `/role/deploy_jhub/files/config.yaml` uncomment the part in profile list
+In `/role/deploy_jhub/files/config.yaml` uncomment the part in profile list.
 ```yaml
 singleuser:
 	...